jekk0/jwt-auth/README.md

     }
 }
 ```
 ### Logout or Token Revocation

 - If the user logs out, the refresh token will be revoked (removed from a database).
-- If a refresh token is compromised, the user must re-authenticate.
+- If a refresh token is compromised, see [Refresh token compromised](#refresh-token-compromised)

-Logout request:
+**Logout request:**
 ```shell
 curl --location --request POST 'localhost:8000/api/auth/user/logout' \
 --header 'Accept: application/json' \
 --header 'Authorization: Bearer YOUR_ACCESS_TOKEN'
 ```

-Logout from all devices request:
+**Logout from all devices request:**
 ```shell
 curl --location --request POST 'localhost:8000/api/auth/user/logout/all' \
 --header 'Accept: application/json' \
 --header 'Authorization: Bearer YOUR_ACCESS_TOKEN'
 ```
-## Better Security
+## Security

 ### Access token invalidation

-Since the lifetime of an access token is relatively short (up to one hour, with a default of 15 minutes),
-the package does not invalidate the access token upon logout.
-Instead, invalidation is only performed
-for the refresh token to avoid additional database query overhead.
+Since the lifetime of an access token is relatively short (up to one hour, with a default of 15 minutes), the package does not invalidate the access token upon logout.
+Instead, invalidation is only performed for the refresh token to avoid additional database query overhead.

 It is assumed that the frontend will simply remove the access token from storage upon logout,
 allowing it to expire naturally.
-However, if token invalidation needs to be enforced on every request,
-this can be implemented using an event-based mechanism.
+However, if token invalidation needs to be enforced on every request, this can be implemented using an event-based mechanism.

+**Make event listener:**
 ```php
 php artisan make:listener AccessTokenInvalidation
 ```